Infrared Heating Running Costs & Sizing Guide UK

 Are infrared heaters cheaper to run than standard electric heaters?

 They can be, especially when they are correctly sized and used for zoned heating.
-The biggest savings often come from targeted comfort and better control rather than from any magic trick in the heater itself.
+The biggest savings often come from targeted comfort and better control rather than from the heater alone.

 Do thermostats reduce infrared heating running costs?

 Yes.
-Good controls are one of the biggest factors in reducing waste.
-Timers, thermostats and smart schedules help avoid heating rooms for longer than needed.
+Timers, thermostats and smart schedules help avoid heating rooms for longer than needed and are one of the biggest factors in reducing wasted energy.

 Is a lower wattage infrared panel always cheaper to run?

 Not necessarily.
-If it is undersized for the room, it may run harder or longer and still not deliver the comfort you need.
-Correct sizing matters more than simply choosing the smallest panel available.
+If a heater is undersized for the room, it may run longer or still fail to provide the comfort you want.
+Correct sizing matters more than simply choosing the smallest heater.

 How do I estimate the monthly cost of an infrared heater?